gaps-upm/gaps-upm.github.io/_pages/about.md

 You can also check the contact details of the faculty [here](../people), and write us if you want to propose a topic related to what we do! -->

-## News

-* We are looking for a PhD candidate in the area of [Machine Learning applied to health](../lines_ml_health).
-If you are interested, send us an email with your CV, at the contact mails provided in the link.